Aryailia/automate-firefox-install/README.md

 # Useful links

-* [Arkenfox/user.js), formerly ghacks/user.js, that provides detailed documentation and bash script workflow for deploying firefox advanced settings (`about:config`](https://github.com/arkenfox/user.js) that are more privacy and security focused.
+* [Arkenfox/user.js](https://github.com/arkenfox/user.js), formerly ghacks/user.js, that provides detailed documentation and bash script workflow for deploying firefox advanced settings (`about:config`) that are more privacy and security focused.

 * `about:debugging` potentially for webdriver usage.
 Gives access to controlling through Firefox's debugger, firebug.
 * `about:support` for a nice listing of all the diagnostic information, like what profile we are currently using.
 * `about:profiles`